The work of the Labour Party's Governance and Legal Unit in relation to antisemitism, 2014–2019: Factionalism and discrimination

-In the period between November 2016 and February 2018, the report claims that of the more than 300 complaints made into anti-semitism, "at least half" of which warranted action, only 34 led to investigations being initiated.
-While admitting it might not seem immediately clear why this is relevant, the report lists examples of the named figures using insulting and aggressive language towards Labour politicians, staff, and members.
-This includes terms like "trots" and "bitch face cow".
-The report describes them repeatedly using derogatory mental health tropes, including terms like "mentalist" and "nutter", and repeatedly disparaged the appearance of party staff and members, using terms like "pube head", "smelly cow", and "fat".
-The report found they also made comments saying that certain party members should "die in a fire", and that a senior aide's "face would make a good dartboard".
-According to the report, Labour MPs were also targets as they said that those MPs who nominated Corbyn should be "taken out and shot", amongst other disparaging remarks.
-Commenters made derogatory comments about Labour politicians including Ed Miliband, Sadiq Khan, Dawn Butler, Diane Abbott, Rachael Maskell, Clive Lewis, and Corbyn.
-Abbott was allegedly described as "truly repulsive" and "a very angry woman", while fellow black Labour MP Butler's claims to have experienced racism within the Parliamentary Labour Party were said to have been dismissed.
+The report lists examples of staff members who were opposed to Corbyn using insulting and aggressive language towards Labour politicians, other staff, and party members, including terms like "trots" and "bitch face cow".
+The report says these staff members repeatedly used derogatory tropes associated with mental health, and repeatedly disparaged the appearance of party staff and members, using terms like "pube head", "smelly cow", and "fat".
+The report also included comments made that certain party members should "die in a fire", and that a senior aide's "face would make a good dartboard".
+According to the report, one message said that Labour MPs who nominated Corbyn should be "taken out and shot".
+The report included communications attacking Labour politicians including Ed Miliband, Sadiq Khan, Dawn Butler, Diane Abbott, Rachael Maskell, Clive Lewis, and Corbyn.
+Abbott was reportedly described as "truly repulsive" and "a very angry woman", while the complaints of racism experienced within the party by fellow black Labour MP Butler were said to have been dismissed.
 There was also one instance of a staffer in the policy unit sharing an Islamophobic clip from right-wing commentator Douglas Murray in the aftermath of the 2017 Westminster attack.
 The report also documents talk of violence against Corbyn, talking about "hanging and burning" him, calling him a "lying little toerag", claiming "death by fire is too kind for LOTO [Leader of the Opposition]".
-Senior management were found to be telling staff that they need not be comradely in their attitudes and statements about the leader, to whom they were trying to hide disappointment at better than expeceted results for Labour under him.

-The report alleges that the management team co-ordinated in "refusing to share basic information to LOTO during the election", created a "parallel general election campaign", and boasted about "hardly working" during the campaign.
-There are marked statements about their dismay at Labour over-performing expectations during the campaign, and apparent disappointment with the increase in seats after the election.
+The report said that senior management told staff that they need not be comradely in their attitudes and statements about the leader.
+The report also suggests the management team co-ordinated in "refusing to share basic information to LOTO during the election", created a "parallel general election campaign", and boasted about "hardly working" during the campaign.
+The report included marked statements about their dismay at Labour over-performing expectations during the campaign, and apparent disappointment with the increase in seats after the election.